Political Science (PS)

 PS 3334.
 Civil Law in American Society.

-This course examines the structure and functions of government, especially the judiciary, together with the laws regulating private social relations, (e.g., property law, tort law, etc.), and the relations between legal policies and societal goals and regulations.
+This course examines the structure and functions of government with particular attention to the judiciary.
+Students analyze laws regulating private social relations, including property and tort law, and evaluate how these legal frameworks interact with policy objectives and regulatory systems.
+Using case studies and scholarly analysis, the course emphasizes interpretation of constitutional principles and statutory provisions.
+Students develop analytical skills for understanding institutional design and the relationship between legal rules and governance.
 Corequisite: PS 3300 or PS 3301 either with a grade of "D" or better.

 Grade Mode: Standard Letter